-The implant procedure requires surgery, which is why a dental implant costs so much.
+The implant procedure requires surgery, which is why dental implant costs so much.
 While usually problem-free, you may develop a dental implant infection, so after the procedure, look for common dental implant infection symptoms.
-An infected dental implant can be painful and require emergency treatment from a implant dentist open on Saturday or a dentist open on Saturday .
+An infected dental implant can be painful and require emergency treatment from an implant dentist.

 Dental implants are replacement structures for missing teeth.
 They are bolted, with a titanium screw, directly to your jawbone.
-The titanium screw fuses with the jawbone in a process called osseointegration, providing the same solid connection of a natural tooth.
+The titanium screw fuses with the jawbone in osseointegration, providing the same solid connection as a natural tooth.
 It’s a permanent solution to teeth restoration.

-Although often highly successful, a number of issues can occur when you receive a dental implant.
+Although often highly successful, several issues can occur when you receive a dental implant.
 Statistically, less than five percent of individuals ever experience a dental implant infection or other problem, but knowing all your options and concerns better prepares you for your implant procedure.
-You also reduce the risks of dental implant problems when you visit a talented team of the top dentists in the Yonkers.
+You also reduce the risks of dental implant problems when you visit a talented team of our experienced dental professionals.

 Some Common Risks Associated with Implants

-Dental implant surgery consists of cutting into your gum, exposing the jawbone and drilling holes for the dental implant anchor.
-Your cosmetic dentist in the Yonkers — a dentist open on Saturday who is also a seasoned general dentist — gives you local anesthesia and possibly a sedative for your comfort before starting.
-Most people feel little or no pain during the procedure and only mild soreness, bruising and bleeding afterward.
+Dental implant surgery consists of cutting into your gum, exposing the jawbone, and drilling holes for the dental implant anchor.
+Your cosmetic dentist, a seasoned general dentist — gives you local anesthesia and possibly a sedative for your comfort before starting.
+Most people feel little or no pain during the procedure and only mild soreness, bruising, and bleeding afterward.
 It is a surgery, however, and with surgery come risks, such as:

 - All surgeries open the body to the chance of infection.
-Dental implant infection can occur as well since all your food and drink pass through your mouth.
+Dental implant infection can also occur since all your food and drink pass through your mouth.
 An infected dental implant is serious; see your dentist immediately, even if you need a Sunday dentist.

-- If there’s insufficient bone mass, your dentist may have to do a bone graft first.
+- Your dentist may have to do a bone graft if there’s insufficient bone mass.
 With bone loss, the dental implant can be incorrectly positioned.

 - Occasionally, implants fracture due to an uneven bite or other concerns.